kramarov-evg/software_development_tech_2021_fall/prerequisites/README.md

-# Task 1
-In this task we were supposed to program an artificial environment.
-There are 3 types of inhabitants in this environment:
-- Wolves;
-- Rabbits;
-- Plants

-Naturally, wolves eat rabbits, rabbits eat plants, plants grow randomly.
-Animals can move and spend energy for movements.

-By the time this commit was made, we stopped on the moment, where we created basic classes for wolves, rabbits, plants and a field (it represents an environment they all live in).
-The task is to demonstrate thee code working.

-***Below is the guide on how to achieve that, starting from the very beginning***

 # How to setup Java and run project from 1st lesson
 ## Contents
 If you already have some of these installed/set-up, you can skip those and jump straight into action.